arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Modbus Custom Editor Configuration](assets/opta_plcide_customModbus.svg)

-It will allow to define device version and information with Modbus functions.
+It will allow to define device version and information with Modbus functions pre-defined.
 This can later be deployed by adding it under `Ethernet` configuration tab.

 ### Project Overview